by Becca Carnahan

 Instead, over 3,000 miles away from home, Harvard Business School brought the two co-founders together.
-Building on the friendship they formed at HBS, their MBAs, and learnings from their careers to date, Schoonbeek and van Poecke founded Key ESG, a software solution that helps businesses measure, manage, and report Environmental, Social, and Governance (ESG) performance.
+Building on the friendship they formed at HBS during their MBAs, and the learnings from their careers to date, Schoonbeek and van Poecke founded KEY ESG - a software solution that helps businesses measure, manage, and report Environmental, Social, and Governance (ESG) performance.

-Schoonbeek was also eager to gain more experience as an operator at a startup company to supplement her experience as a consultant working with large businesses.
-Specifically, she was drawn to healthcare which led her to Omada Health for her internship and then later back to McKinsey after graduation, where she focused on both large-cap and startups in the pharmaceuticals and biotech space.
+Schoonbeek was also eager to gain more experience as an operator at a startup company, supplementing her experience as a consultant working with large businesses.
+Specifically, she was drawn to healthcare.
+This led her to Omada Health for her internship and then later back to McKinsey after graduation, where she focused on both large-cap and startups in the pharmaceuticals and biotech space.
 “For me, this was a way of making an impact,” said Schoonbeek.

-van Poecke began her career on another path starting in investment banking and she later transitioning into private equity.
+van Poecke began her career on another path, starting in investment banking before transitioning into private equity.
 She enjoyed her work as an investor but wanted to broaden her skillset and explore a more operational career path.

-Her first role outside of finance was a summer internship in operations at Uber and then she joined Collibra, a fast-growing Series C start-up, in New York that provided data intelligence software to large enterprises.
-She later returned to Europe to join her family investment firm, Atlas Invest, investing in energy companies.
+Her first role outside of finance was a summer internship in operations at Uber, and she then joined Collibra - a fast-growing Series C start-up based in New York, providing data intelligence software for large enterprises.
+She later returned to Europe to join her family investment firm, Atlas Invest, which invested in energy companies.